Rockabilly: Influence on the Beatles and the British Invasion

 Long after the band broke up, the members continued to show their interest in rockabilly.
 In 1975, Lennon recorded an album called Rock 'n' Roll, featuring versions of rockabilly hits and a cover photo showing him in full Gene Vincent leather.
 About the same time, Ringo Starr had a hit with a version of Johnny Burnette's "You're Sixteen".
 In the 1980s, McCartney recorded a duet with Carl Perkins, and George Harrison collaborated with Roy Orbison in the Traveling Wilburys.
 In 1999, McCartney released Run Devil Run, his own record of rockabilly covers.

 The Beatles were not the only British Invasion artists influenced by rockabilly.
-The Rolling Stones recorded Buddy Holly's "Not Fade Away" on an early single and later a rockabilly-style song, "Rip This Joint", on Exile on Main St. The Who, despite being mod favourites, covered Eddie Cochran's "Summertime Blues" and Johnny Kidd and The Pirates' Shakin' All Over on their Live at Leeds album.
+The Rolling Stones recorded Buddy Holly's "Not Fade Away" on an early single and later a rockabilly-style song, "Rip This Joint", on Exile on Main St. The Who, despite being mod favorites, covered Eddie Cochran's "Summertime Blues" and Johnny Kidd and The Pirates' Shakin' All Over on their Live at Leeds album.
 Even heavy guitar heroes such as Jeff Beck and Jimmy Page were influenced by rockabilly musicians.
 Beck recorded his own tribute album to Gene Vincent's guitarist Cliff Gallup—Crazy Legs—and Page's band, Led Zeppelin, offered to work as Elvis Presley's backing band in the 1970s.
 However, Presley never took them up on that offer.
 Years later, Led Zeppelin's Page and Robert Plant recorded a tribute to the music of the 1950s called The Honeydrippers: Volume One.